GoogleCloudPlatform/endpoints-framework-gradle-plugin/README.md

 * `endpointsServer` - Configure generation of source from another module in the project

 #### Usage (from discovery docs)
-In your build.gradle define the location of the discovery document
+In your build.gradle define the location of the discovery document in the `endpointsClient` configuration closure.

 ```Groovy
 endpointsClient {